Outlawdlaw/Outlawdlaw.github.io/index.md

 ## Code Snippets

-The items listed below may or may not be complete scripts or projects due to the nature of my current work contract.
+The items listed below may or may not be complete scripts or projects due to the nature of my current work contract...

 ### Exploded View